Last updated on .

 Şişli Greek Orthodox Cemetery

-The Şişli Greek Orthodox Cemetery has an entrance across the street from Cevahir Mall.
+The Şişli Greek Orthodox Cemetery (Ελληνορθόδοξο Νεκροταφείο Σισλί / Şişli Rum Ortodoks Mezarlığı) takes up the southeast section.
+It occupies 52 acres and has about 85,000 burials.
+The entrance is across the street from Cevahir Mall.
 I walked in when the doors were open and asked the caretaker in Greek if I could walk around.

 The cemetery was founded in 1859 and is the final resting place for many Orthodox Christians.
 Most of the graves belong to Greeks, but Russians, Serbs, Bulgarians, Arabs, and Turkish Orthodox Christians are also buried there.
 The cemetery was vandalized by a mob during the anti-Greek pogrom on September 6-7, 1955.
 Crosses and statues were knocked down, vaults were opened, and the remains of the dead were removed and dispersed.

-A funerary chapel, the Metamorphosis Chapel, is on the grounds.
-It was built in 1888.
-There’s also a small chapel dedicated to Saints Peter and Paul.
+The Metamorphosis Chapel, designed by Ottoman French architect Alexandre Vallaury (1850-1921), serves as the cemetery’s funerary chapel.
+It was built in 1888 and consecrated on May 21, 1889.
+There’s also a small chapel dedicated to SS Peter and Paul.

 Several beautiful tombs are scattered throughout the cemetery.
 The most extravagant are marked with a sign in Greek describing the tomb and its architecture, and a biography of the person or family buried inside.
 Among the notable burials are Georgios Zariphis (1810-1884), a prominent Ottoman Greek banker.